numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 This has the advantage of alleviating any possible concerns about backwards compatibility and would provide the maximum freedom for quick experimentation.
-In the long term, it would provide a clean abstration layer, separating NumPy's high level API from default implementations on ``numpy.ndarray`` objects.
+In the long term, it would provide a clean abstraction layer, separating NumPy's high level API from default implementations on ``numpy.ndarray`` objects.